 How The Calorie Confusion Diet Works:

+This is also known as the metabolic confusion diet (info and more plans).
 The key to this diet is alternating up and down days when it comes to caloric intake.
 In other words, you consume foods which equate to a large number of calories 1 day and then switch up and consume much less calories the next.

 Dr.Oz recommends consuming no more than 2,000 calories on up days and no more than 1,200 calories on down days.
 If you do this correctly, this method of eating should trick your metabolism and make it work harder.
 This is actually a proven method of weight loss which manipulates your metabolism’s adaptation, confuses it and therefore makes it work faster to maintain order.
 It’s quite a brilliant “trick”.